cadmy/metronome/README.md

 You can set the bpm rate by sending a parameter in a URL like http://cadmy.ru/metronome.html/metronome.html?bpm=120.

-A default bpm is 80.
+The default bpm is 80.